Reviews and appeals

 The organisation you complained to should have sent you a letter that tells you whether you have a right of review.
 If you have this right, the letter will also tell you which organisation will handle your review.

-The relevant review body will send you a letter to acknowledge your review.
+The relevant review body will send you a letter to acknowledge receipt of your review.
 They will tell you how long it’s likely to take to consider your review.
 The relevant review body will notify the organisation you complained about that you’ve applied for a review.
 They will also notify the person complained about and any other interested persons.

 The relevant review body will ask the organisation that you complained about to provide it with any information they have about your complaint and how they dealt with it.

 When all of the information has been supplied, the relevant review body will assess your review and make its decision.
 You will be told about this decision in writing.
-You will receive a clear explanation about how this decision has been reached.
+You will also receive a clear explanation about how this decision has been reached.

 - You can appeal against the police force or other organisation’s investigation into your complaint.